orgicus/Mindwave/README.md

 How to use the library
 ==========================
-If you're using the Serial class and simply want to get the attention value, it's as simple as this.
+If you're using the Serial class and simply want to get the attention/meditation values, it's as simple as this.

 The example includes also blink detection.
+Single and double blink detection.

-A HC-05 is connected to Serial2 in this case.
+In the example a HC-05 is connected to Serial2 on an ESP32.
+But it should work for all Arduino/ESP boards using the Serial Class.

 ``` cpp
 #include "Arduino.h"